 Each year for as long as I can remember, my Mom and I have made time right before Christmas to do all of our Christmas baking and candy making together.
-I have such fond memories of this special time trying new recipes but being sure to include our family’s favorites.
-Over the years, we’ve added people to our tradition.
-My wife, my best friend, and this year was the first year my little boy was able to help too.
-It was such an amazing day.
+It is always an amazing day.
+I remember the first year my son Jack was able to join us.
 We laughed and joked and Jack was on a sugar high all day long.
 I wouldn’t trade it for anything in the world.
+Those days of holiday baking hold such fond memories.

-To achieve this look, I transferred some melted almond bark into a zip top bag, snipped the corner and drizzled chocolate over the candy, then sprinkled them with chopped coconut.
+- Get this look!
+To achieve the chocolate drizzle and coconut look on the top of the candy, I transferred some melted white chocolate almond bark into a zip-top bag, snipped the corner, and drizzled the melted chocolate over the candy.
+Then, I sprinkled them with chopped coconut and/or pecans.

-Chocolate Dipping Tip: While you’re welcome to double boiler this to melt the almond bark, this is a much easier way to get it melted and keep it melted.
-Take a large Crock Pot and fill it about half way with hot water.
+- Check out this chocolate dipping tip!
+While you’re welcome to double boiler this to melt the chocolate almond bark, I have a much easier way to get it melted and keep it melted.
+Take a large Crock Pot and fill it about halfway with hot water.
 Turn the Crock Pot on high to keep the water hot.
 Find a smaller bowl that will fit into the crock pot.
 Melt your chocolate in the microwave and transfer it to the inner bowl.
-This method will keep your chocolate nice and melted for you while you coat.
+This method will keep your chocolate nice and melted for you while you coat the candy.

 Recipe Card